msupply-foundation/msupply_docs/content/docs/getting_started/report.md

 Click on the `Stock Status` report.
 ![stock status](/docs/getting_started/images/goto_stock_status.png)

-You will be presented with a form where you can filter out the report based on certain criterias or display all items for the report.
-For the `Stock Status` report, you can filter out the report based on the following criterias: `Item Name` and `Item Code`.
-The form also displays what preferences the report is based on.
+You will be presented with a form where you can edit the filter criteria used by the report.
+Leave unchanged to display all items for the report.

+For the `Stock Status` report, you can filter the report based on the following criteria:

+- `Item Name`
+- `Item Code`

+If you enter values for both the code and name, the items shown would have to match **both** criteria i.e. entering a code of `01` and a name of `am` would only show items with a code that contains `01` and a name that contains `am`.

+The form also display which preferences the report is based on.

 ![stock status filter](/docs/getting_started/images/report_filter.png)